 - Check your application status in the Grants Management System.

 How long it takes

-It should take 6 to 8 weeks for the Department of Municipal Affairs to review your funding application and let you know if your funding application is approved.
+It should take 6 to 8 weeks for the Department of Municipal Affairs and Housing to review your funding application and let you know if your funding application is approved.
 It can take longer if more information is needed or if your application hasn’t been filled in correctly.

 There is no cost to apply for the funding, but you need to provide funding (from 1 or more sources) to fund the balance of the project.